 - Monk Fruit Sweetener (or sweetener of choice)

-- Coconut Milk (I recommend buying it in a paper carton for the freshest flavor!)
+- Coconut Milk (I recommend buying it in a paper carton for the freshest flavor!
+Or sub heavy cream.)

-- Coconut Oil (or use grass-fed melted butter in it’s place)
+- Coconut Oil (or use grass-fed melted butter or avocado oil as a sub)

 - Vanilla Extract